-Study tests new therapy for treatment-resistant hypertensionJune 28th, 2012 in Diseases, Conditions, Syndromes /
+Study tests new therapy for treatment-resistant hypertensionJune 28, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- Treatment-resistant hypertension affects nearly 6 million Americans and another 94 million people worldwide and is associated with increased cardiovascular risk, including stroke and heart attack, as well as heart failure and kidney disease.